AlecaDumitru/PotteryShop/README.md

 This application is a web app that uses attribute and conventional routing to provide informations from the database regarding products, categories and users.

-And for the frontend we used React, Typescript, Material UI, CSS.
+And for the frontend we used:
+- React
+- Typescript
+- Material UI
+- CSS

 ![185109098-0b3fdc6a-cb96-4153-8c79-b0f44a243249](https://user-images.githubusercontent.com/86601701/185206745-26e11146-ab2c-430a-ad62-36f228fda19e.jpg)
 <img width="120" alt="typescript" src="https://user-images.githubusercontent.com/86601701/185207961-360648a0-999d-4be6-8367-e11e44688e48.png">

-Team members:
-Ioana Serban
-Alexandra Dumitru

 ![Screenshot 2022-08-17 195626](https://user-images.githubusercontent.com/89388372/185232491-aacb7f2c-770f-4c60-9dfe-903ea13207cc.png)